GLOBAL MARKETS-U.S. tax cut outlook drives stocks but dents dollar

 Top U.S. Republicans said on Sunday they expected Congress to pass the tax code overhaul this week.

-Global stock markets have surged this year, in part on expectations of the reform, which is seen boosting corporate profits and triggering share buybacks and higher dividend payouts.
+Global stock markets have surged this year, in part on anticipation of the reform, which is seen boosting corporate profits and triggering share buybacks and higher dividend payouts.

 The pan-European Stoxx 600 index was up 0.9 percent, less than 2 percent off a two-year high hit at the start of November